You can choose the best contractor for any project, any time.

-We know deciding to get a new roof is a big step and it's one of the longest commitments you'll make.
-Take a few minutes to learn more before investing in a new one.
+Deciding to get a new roof is big, expensive and one of the longest commitments you'll make.
+Take a minute to learn more before investing in a new roof before you're stuck with it for 15 or 20 years.

-...this fortified has nothing to do with vitamins, wine or cereal.
-Just saying.
+OK, this fortified has nothing to do with vitamins, wine or cereal.
+Now that we're clear.

-You know those crash test dummies for cars?
-Well, IBHS doesn’t use them, but they do "crash test" houses and buildings in a huge lab to learn how to build them better and stronger so they are more disaster-resistant.
-See FORTIFIED in action below.
+You know the crash test dummies for cars used by the Insurance Institute for Highway Safety?
+Same idea, but IBHS doesn’t use them.
+Instead, they "crash test" houses and buildings to learn how to build them better and stronger so they are more disaster-resistant.

 The FORTIFIED Home program goes beyond current building codes (it is code-plus) and strengthens your home against storm damage.
-It's unique, common sense approach to building requires documenting and verifying all aspects of construction.
+It's unique, common sense approach to construction requires documenting and verifying all aspects of work.
 Watch this video and learn about the FORTIFIED program in three minutes.

-It's not that complicated, right?
-To get a FORTIFIED roof you have to start with a FORTIFIED Evaluator™.
+Now, to get a FORTIFIED roof you have to start with a FORTIFIED Evaluator™.
+Period!
 These are third-party, trained professionals who document your project from beginning to end.
-For existing homes, they also perform an in-depth review of your home and create a detailed report telling you what steps will need to be taken.
+For existing homes, they also perform an in-depth review of your home before any construction starts and create a detailed report telling you what steps will need to be taken.
+This is called a Current Conditions Report.

-Once you decide to get a FORTIFIED roof, your Evaluator can help create a scope of work for the contractor you choose to work with.
-Then, the Evaluator will document all of the work.
-When the job is finished, they'll submit the final report to engineers at IBHS who certify that homes meet the FORTIFIED Home™ standard.
-For a roof, that would be the FORTIFIED Home™ Bronze standard specifically.
+When you decide to get a FORTIFIED roof, tell your Evaluator and they can help you create a scope of work for the contractor you choose.
+Then, your Evaluator will document all of the work and when the job is finished, they'll submit the final report to engineers at IBHS.
+They certify all homes FORTIFIED Home™.
+For a roof, you'd receive a FORTIFIED Home™ Bronze designation.

 Door knocking and solicitation are HUGE red flags for fraud.